San Francisco, California

 What's the refund policy?

-We hope you will understand that no refund is possible for the £10 Administration fee.
+We hope you will understand that no refund is possible for the £10 Administration fee (except if you have enrolled for the second five weeks of the term).
 However, where we charge course fees upfront and you find the course is just not for you (this is rare, but can still happen from time-to-time) or a change in circumstances prevents you from completing the course for whatever reason, we happily give a full refund for the remaining weeks of the course – no quibbles!

 Do I have to bring my printed ticket to the event?